KokoDoko/FlockBehaviour/README.md

 - The speed and direction of Fenton and the sheep is calculated [using vector math](https://www.mathsisfun.com/algebra/vectors.html)
 - The sheep go slower when Fenton is further by using [inverse proportion](https://www.mathsisfun.com/algebra/directly-inversely-proportional.html)
 - Sprites are placed using semantic DOM elements such as `<sheep>`.
 Use CSS to style the sprite.
-- Sprites are animated with [CSS transform](https://developer.mozilla.org/en/docs/Web/CSS/transform) in a Game Loop.
+- Sprites are animated with [CSS transform](https://developer.mozilla.org/en/docs/Web/CSS/transform) in a [simple game loop](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame).

 ### How to run locally